Holi0317/auto-yt-dl/README.md

 I don't border to maintain this.
 Unless youtube have v4 api or youtube-dl updated and broke backward compatibility.

 ## Usage
-Install python3, virtualenv to your system first.
+Install python3, [pipenv](https://docs.pipenv.org/#install-pipenv-today) to your system first.

 Then create new project from [Google developer console](console.developers.google.com).
 Enable Youtube API and create a Credential from `Credentials` page.
 A `OAuth2 client ID` is required.